 If something seems amiss in your sexual relationship with your partner, it’s possible that he is compulsively using internet porn or sexual connection with others in a destructive way.
-There are warning signs you might see if your partner is having a problem with sexually compulsive behavior:
+There are warning signs you might see if your partner is having a problem with sexual compulsive behavior:

 2. In general, his demeanor may change.
 You may notice that he’s acting differently.
-He may become more secretive, private, unreliable, critical or irritable.
+He may become more secretive, private, unreliable, critical, or irritable.
 He might not be as social as he used to be and there may be unexplained absences.
-You may feel like you just don’t get straight answers anymore.
+You may feel like you don’t get straight answers anymore.

 3. You may experience a lack of connection and intimacy.
 Your partner may not seem available to you and you may feel he’s avoiding you.
 He seems tuned out or lost.

 4. Your sexual interactions with your partner may change.
-Your partner may become uncharacteristically, demanding or rough sexually.
+Your partner may become uncharacteristically demanding or rough sexually.
 He may require more and more stimulation or he may become unresponsive sexually and cease initiating sex.
 He may develop a preference for masturbation.

-However it is true that if your partner’s sexual behaviors are causing stress to your relationship, to his connection to friends and loved ones or to his work then sexual addiction could be a problem.
+However, it is true that if your partner’s sexual behaviors are causing stress to your relationship, to his connection to friends and loved ones, or to his work, then sexual addiction could be a problem.
 If his instinctive desire for sexual activity is overriding his capacity to regulate those impulses in a way that is preventing connection and intimacy, then there is a problem.

 The difficulty with any addictive behavior is that ultimately it does not provide the desired relief or reward.
 Addiction creates an internal war.
 Life does not work.
 Ultimately, you can never get enough of what won’t satisfy you.